kaspar-p/kvstore/README.md

 ## Progress

 - [ ] KvStore Implementation
-  - [x] Get
+  - [ ] Get
-    - But using text serialization, see below
+    - Working in main(), but using text serialization, see below
+    - No tests
-  - [x] Put
+  - [ ] Put
-    - But using text serialization, see below
+    - Working in main(), but using text serialization, see below
+    - No tests
   - [ ] Scan
   - [ ] Delete
   - [ ] Benchmarks